 - Dwelling on unresolved conflicts or past hurts

 - Transferring your substance abuse addiction to other addictions

 - Not having awareness of your limitations

 - Stopping medications against your doctor’s advice

-At BRC Recovery drug and alcohol rehab in Austin, we don’t promise any miracle cures; however, we will offer you an alternative recovery that will not make you feel like you’ve failed.
+At BRC Recovery, we don’t promise any miracle cures; however, we will offer you an alternative recovery that will not make you feel like you’ve failed.
 We are committed to providing you with an opportunity to take on recovery in a whole new way that ultimately helps the way you think and the way you live with sobriety.